 An illustration showing long-term results of gynecomastia treatment.

-Maintaining the long-term results of gynecomastia surgery requires a commitment to healthy lifestyle choices.
+Maintaining the long-term results of gynaecomastia surgery requires a commitment to healthy lifestyle choices.
 A diet high in fruits and vegetables, along with proper hydration, supports overall health and helps in preventing hormonal fluctuations.
 To achieve sustained benefits, individuals need to keep their weight stable while adopting a nutritious diet.

-Engaging in regular physical exercise is essential for maintaining the results of gynecomastia surgery.
+Engaging in regular physical exercise is essential for maintaining the results of gynaecomastia surgery.
 Incorporating regular physical activity into daily routines not only helps maintain the effects of the treatment but also promotes overall well-being.

 Dr Beldholm’s Final Words